How do I get a library card?

 Any resident of Ohio may get an Avon Lake Public Library card.
 Show us your photo ID with your current address.
 If your photo ID does not have your current address, show us an alternate document, such as, a utility bill or bank document.
 We will issue you a library card, on the spot!

-First-time borrowers are limited to 5 items.
+New borrowers are limited to 5 items.
 After 30 days if your card is in good standing, the card will have full access allowing as many as 50 items out on your card at any one time (additional limitations for videos, TV Series, Equipment and Musical Instruments apply).

 Most items circulate for 21 days, and most are renewable 2 times.
 You can renew your materials by telephone, online or in person.

 Does the Library charge fines?

 Yes, we charge $.05 per day for most overdue materials.
 Hot Pick books are $.25 per day.
 Hot Pick DVDs, Video games and equipment are $1.00 per day.

 The newest releases in adult fiction and movies.
 Hot Pick DVDs circulate for 2 days, and Hot Pick books circulate for 7 days.

 If I owe fines can I still use the Library and my library card?

 Once your fines reach $10, your borrowing privileges are suspended.
 However, you are always welcome to use the Library while visiting the Library and online.

 Does the Library use a collection agency?

 Yes, we have since 2007, and with great results.
 Since using the collection agency, we have realized a return averaging 7 : 1, that is, for every $1.00 we spend on collections, we get $7.00 back in the form of returned materials and paid fines.
 The Library is funded with taxpayer dollars and we see this as being responsible to our taxpayers.